Supreme Court to hear 'faithless elector' case ahead of 2020 presidential election

 The Supreme Court said Friday it will hear a case over whether presidential electors have to vote in accordance with their states’ popular vote in the Electoral College.

 The court said it would take up the case of Chiafalo v.
-State of Washington, where three so-called "faithless electors" who were fined after voting in 2016 for Colin Powell in the Electoral College are challenging whether a state can bind an elector to select the state's popular vote winner.
+State of Washington, where three so-called "faithless electors" who were fined after voting in 2016 for Colin Powell are challenging whether a state can bind an elector to select the state's popular vote winner.

 In the faithless elector case, advocates for the court's intervention say the issue needs urgent resolution in an era of intense political polarization and the prospect of a razor-thin margin in a presidential election, although so-called faithless electors have been a footnote so far in American history.